d-bl/GroundForge-help/docs/Nets/index.md

 Symmetry introduction
 ---------------------

-It is not necessary to understand the theory of symmetry or apply it correctly to discover interesting nets with the [nets] page.
+It is not necessary to understand the theory of symmetry to discover interesting nets with the [nets] page.
 However, the theory can help you to understand the results.